Bosch 300 Series Dishwasher Spray Arm Replacement

 How much does spray arm replacement cost for a Bosch 300 Series Dishwasher?

-Is it worth repairing my Bosch 300 Series Dishwasher?
+Is repairing my Bosch 300 Series Dishwasher worth it vs replacing it?

 External Resources